Department of Economics

 Languages Spoken:English, Spanish

 Work In Progress

 - Economic Stagnation in the United States: Underlying Causes and Global Consequences.
 Keynote speech, 10th Economic Forum, Fundacao Getulio Vargas, Sao Paulo, Brazil, October 2013.
-Draft of November 14, 2013 for inclusion in a conference volume to be published by the FGV.
+Draft of November 14, 2013, for inclusion in a conference volume to be published by the FGV.

 Honors, Awards, and Fellowships